 Trendspotting: price transparency

 All US hospitals must comply with CMS’ price transparency guideline, which requires hospitals to offer clear, accessible cost estimates online for at least 300 different shoppable services by January 1, 2021.
 Many healthcare institutions have stated that a variety of obstacles make meeting this rule challenging.
 In this perception research, KLAS interviewed 66 revenue cycle leaders to learn how hospitals are responding to the regulation and their future plans around price transparency.
 KLAS plans to continue measuring and providing insights into the consumerisation of healthcare in the future.

 A growing number of digital medical billing services are looking to maximize hospital interest by unifying their technology in response to growing demand from customers for simpler, more streamlined methods of making healthcare payments.

 The past year has seen a number of mergers and acquisitions (M&As) in the digital medical billing space.
 Revenue cycle management firm R1 RCM paid $300 million to purchase patient financial engagement firm Visit Pay at the beginning of May.
 Cedar, a company in the medical billing space, just paid $450 million to acquire Ooda Health, a competitor in the same space, in order to build a unified platform that will enhance digital billing experiences for patients, doctors, and health plans.

-Isaac Newton is a content writer at Medcare MSO.
+Isaac Martin is a content writer at Medcare MSO.
 He holds a current medical billing & coding certification and is a member of the American Academy of Professional Coders.